ygoe/NetRevisionTask/README.md

 **NrtProjectDirectory**: string, default: $(MSBuildProjectDirectory).

-Sets the directory, where NRT starts searching for the VCS files.
-This is helpful if NRT is added to a project, that is a submodule of another repository and should observe the parent repository.
+Sets the directory where NRT starts searching for the VCS files.
+This is helpful if NRT is added to a project that is a submodule of another repository and should observe the parent repository.

 ### Revision format